floatzcss/floatz.gwt/README.md

 }
 ```
 ####Loading script modules####
-**Floatz** ships with some optional *script modules* that extend floatz with some additional functionality.
+**Floatz** ships with some optional *script modules* that add some extra additional functionality.
 These scripts can be loaded using the *ScriptInjectorUtils* utility class.
 After the scripts are loaded they have to be started using the *ModuleManager* class.
 ```
 private static final String WEB_ROOT = "Demo/";